Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 • Lusha's Free plan gives you 40 credits per month, enough to test data quality but not enough for real prospecting at scale.

-• Phone number reveals cost 5 credits each, meaning a Premium user revealing only phone numbers gets roughly 1,440 contacts per year, not 7,200.
+• Phone number reveals now cost 10 credits each (up from 5), meaning a Pro subscriber revealing only phone numbers gets roughly 60 contacts per month, not 600.

-• Salesforce and HubSpot CRM integrations are only available on the Scale plan, which requires custom pricing and an annual contract.
+• Full Salesforce and HubSpot sync, API access, and intent data sit on the Scale plan, which requires custom pricing and an annual contract.

 • Renewal price increases of 8-15% are standard, and unused credits on annual plans reset at the end of the billing cycle with no rollover.